justinthelaw/uds-rke2/README.md

 rm -rf build/ **/zarf-sbom/
 ```

-Run the following to completely destroy the RKE2 cluster and all of its artifacts from the node's host:
+Run the following to completely destroy the UDS RKE2 node and all of UDS RKE2's artifacts from the node's host:

 ```bash
 uds run deploy:uds-rke2-destroy